 - Happens to Satomi in Naru Taru, and with good reason - her Shadow Dragon, which she has a Psychic Link with, has just been cut down by a rotating blade.
 And not only she pees, but she also vomits and passes out.

 - Blue Exorcist: Renzou Shima has a severe case of entomophobia (fear of bugs).
 Upon being faced with a literal moat full of caterpillars, well...

-- Dansai Bunri no Crime Edge: In chapter 6/Episode 3, Iwai urinates herself in fear after an author of a sledgehammer killing good breaks in her mansion and tries to kill her.
+- The Severing Crime Edge: In Chapter 6/Episode 3, Iwai urinates herself in fear after an author of a sledgehammer killing good breaks in her mansion and tries to kill her.

 - In episode ten of Squid Girl, Squid Girl sneaks into Takeru's room at night to leave a good luck charm hanging over his bed.
 Unfortunately, due to her... unusual art skills, when he wakes up and spots it, this scares him enough to wet his pants.

-- In the old manga Cannon God Exaxxion, a female Riofaldian guard is so deeply frightened by Hoichi's Mother's powers that she makes an embarrassingly huge yellow puddle on the floor.
-Oopsie!
-Accident!
+- In Chapter 14 of the old manga Cannon God Exaxxion (pictured above), a female Riofaldian guard is so deeply frightened by Reiko's powers that she makes an embarrassingly huge yellow puddle on the floor.

 - Bill Cosby said it best when describing the course of events in an auto accident:

 And mothers are always more interested in the condition of your underwear than your body if you're ever in an accident.
 And they tell you that.
 "I hope for my sake that if you're ever in an accident, you have on clean underwear!"
 Well, I thought that was what an accident was!
 Look, you're driving a truck.
 Here comes another truck, gonna hit you.
 Now, whether you hit the truck or not, you're going to have soiled underwear!
 Because first you say it, then you do it!